revandpratama/reflect-be/README.md

 # Reflect API

-A microservices-based backend application with authentication, logging, and REST API capabilities.
+Reflect API is a microservices-based backend architecture designed for scalable applications requiring robust authentication, efficient logging, and flexible REST APIs.
+Built with a focus on separation of concerns, it features dedicated services for authentication, business logic, and logging—all communicating via Kafka messaging.
+With MinIO integration for object storage and PASETO tokens for secure authentication, Reflect API provides a modern, maintainable foundation for building resilient API.

 ## 📋 Table of Contents